 6 SMS/texting tips for an effective mobile marketing strategy

 You can decide how mobile-centric your strategy should be depending on your business.
-The tips below will give you some things to think about that can strengthen your approach to incorporating text messaging as a marketing channel.
+The tips below will give you some things to think about that can strengthen your approach to incorporating SMS messages as a marketing channel.

 - For products with a limited shelf life